PrestaShop/prestashop.github.io/news/_posts/2015-07-07-advanced-eu-compliance.markdown

 # What are the available options?

+Most of these new options are meant to provide more transparency to the final customers, with:

+* More detailed price labels ("From" price, tax, shipping fees and delays, product weight, etc.)
+* Advanced checkout page
+* Legal content attachment for emails

-As usual, [the documentation page lists all the options](http://doc.prestashop.com/display/PS16/Administration+modules#Administrationmodules-AdvancedEUCompliance), one by one.
+As usual, [the documentation page details all these options](http://doc.prestashop.com/display/PS16/Administration+modules#Administrationmodules-AdvancedEUCompliance), one by one.

-# Is it feature complete?
+# Is it feature-complete?

-The module does a lot of things, but there are still a couple of "nice to have" features that we want to impliment.
-Also, e-commerce regulations are voted all the time, so this module will always need to be updated.
-We'll do our best to follow with each new law!
+The module does a lot of things, but there are still a couple of "nice to have" features that we want to implement.
+Also, e-commerce regulations are being voted all the time, so this module will always need to be updated.
+We'll do our best to keep up with each new law!

 # Why is it not a default page in the PrestaShop back office?